nunuhara/elf-tools/README.md

-    elf mes  compile   - Compile a .mes file elf mes  decompile - Decompile a .mes file elf mpx  unpack    - Unpack a .mpx file
+    elf mes  compile   - Compile a .mes file elf mes  decompile - Decompile a .mes file elf mpx  unpack    - Unpack a .mpx file elf save get-flag  - Get the value of a flag from a save file elf save info      - Get game-specific info about a save file

 ### How-To